 "@maven//:org_scala_lang_scala_library" has been marked neverlink in our maven repo setup, so it will have no effect if i am using

 "@maven//:org_scala_lang_scala_library" to do the substraction.

-While our previouly two manve repo with nevernlink approach works well before I encoutered this problem,
+While our two-maven-repo-with-neverlink approach works really well before I encoutered this problem,

 deploy_env seems not bad at all, need to spend more efforts to check can we get rid of the two maven repo appraoch and solve all our need of neverlink by

-At last, the easies way to validate the fix is to unzip your deploy jar and it should NOT contain any class like this
+At last, the easies way to validate the fix is to unzip your deploy jar and it should NOT contain any class like these:

 I have to admit this finding and solution is all trials and erros.
-I would like to know if this can be done better or the details underneath.
+I would like to know if this can be done better and knowing the details underneath.
 You can find me on twitter.